By Lambert Strether of Corrente

 “Obama warns ‘more people are going to get hurt’ if political climate persists” [Reuters].
 “Democratic former President Barack Obama on Tuesday warned that “more people are going to get hurt” unless the U.S. political climate changes, after the husband of the Speaker of the House was attacked by a man wielding a hammer… ‘This increasing habit of demonizing political opponents creates a dangerous climate,’ Obama said, faulting elected officials who fail to reject the violence, make light of it, or inflame the situation with heated rhetoric.” • Totes.
 Obama, 2008, demonizing as only Obama can:

 [OBAMA:] You go into some of these small towns in Pennsylvania, and like a lot of small towns in the Midwest, the jobs have been gone now for 25 years and nothing’s replaced them.
 And they fell through the Clinton Administration, and the Bush Administration, and each successive administration has said that somehow these communities are gonna regenerate and they have not.
-And
+And it’s not surprising then they get bitter, they cling to guns or religion or antipathy to people who aren’t like them or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations.

 (Obama’s version of Clinton’s “deplorables.”)
 To my mind, the key point of Obama’s unheated rhetoric was his denial of agency to this class of voters.
 One doesn’t say, of the PMCs that form the Democrat base, that they “cling to” mainstream macro.
 Note that the citizen reporter who published Obama’s remarks, Mayhill Fowler, was also, in an early version of cancel culture, thoroughly demonized by Obama Democrats, although we didn’t have social media back then, so they couldn’t really go to town.
 As usual, the inability of liberal Democrats to self-reflect is staggering.